Cathelicidin antimicrobial peptide: Non-human orthologs

-Cathelicidin peptides have been found in humans, monkeys, mice, rats, rabbits, guinea pigs, pandas, pigs, cattle, frogs, sheep, goats, chickens, and horses.
-About 30 cathelicidin family members have been described in mammals.
+Cathelicidin peptides have been found in humans, monkeys, mice, rats, rabbits, guinea pigs, pandas, pigs, cattle, frogs, sheep, goats, chickens, horses and wallabies.
+Antibodies to the human LL-37/hCAP-18 have been used to find cathelicidin-like compounds in a marsupial.
+About 30 cathelicidin family members have been described in mammals, with only one (LL-37) found in humans.

 Currently identified cathelicidin peptides include the following: